 Written 71 years ago, the society depicted in 1984 lives in fear of independent or individualistic thought.
 This is because in Orwell’s dystopian, totalitarian Britain the Thought Police will arrest you for expressing opinions not approved by ‘Big Brother’.
 It’s fascinating that there were no computers when Orwell wrote the book yet we see quite clearly ‘hate speech’ legislation passed.
 Police are monitoring what we post on social media.

 Covid-19 legislation makes no sense

 There was no virus in Orwell’s book but Covid-19 has certainly created more fear.
-We not only have to think carefully about we can and cannot post on socials media but also about our behaviour.
+We not only have to think carefully about what we can and cannot post on social media but also about our behaviour.
 If we don’t wear a mask, the Covid Marshalls will ensure you are prosecuted or fined.
 Your neighbours are encouraged to ‘grass you up’ if you have more than the designated amount of people in your home.

 Most people can make no sense of the new Covid rules.
 For example, why is it permissible to have 30 people at a funeral but only 15 at a wedding?
 Why close pubs at 10pm so that everyone leaves them at the same time thereby cramming into public transport.
 Is the virus more virulent after10pm?
 Why can any number of employees go to work but if you are working at home no more than 6 can congregate?

 The mixed messages from the government are confusing.
 A few weeks ago they encouraged people to go back to work.
 Now they are suggesting again that it is best to work from home.

 Arguments have gone back and forth about whether the deaths from other causes will far exceed those from Covid-19.
 Why is this virus more important than any other illness?
 The media seem only interested in asking ‘gotcha’ questions usually commencing with “People want to know…”.
 What people really want to know are answers to all of the above questions and more?
 Yet no journalist seems interested in asking them.